Cyril Pedrosa: Career

 After meeting with David Chauvel, Pedrosa debuted into comics in 1998 with Ring Circus, for which he did art and coloring.
 A second title followed, Les Aventures spatio-temporelles de Shaolin Moussaka.

 In 2006, Pedrosa created his first solo work, the one-shot Les Cœurs solitaires (Hearts at Sea), followed by a second one, Trois ombres (Three Shadows) in 2007.
 The album won the Angoulême International Comics Festival Essentials award in 2008 and the National Cartoonists Society Division Award in 2009.

 He collaborated with the fanzine Le Goinfre and participated, with Cassinelli and Holbé, of the webcomic Cadavres Exquisis from 2004 to 2007.
 From 2008 to 2009, Pedrosa drew Autobio for Fluide Glacial, a fictionalized ecological-themed autobiography.
 The comic won the Prix Tournesol (Sunflower Award) in 2009, given by The Greens.

 In 2012 he published the semi-autobiographical graphic novel Portugal, about a cartoonist exploring his family roots.

 In 2013, he founded, alongside Gwen de Bonneval, Hervé Tanquerelle, Brüno and Fabien Vehlmann, the digital comics magazine Professeur Cyclope.

 In 2018 he started the political fantasy graphic novel series The Golden Age (L'Âge d'Or), written by Roxanne Moreil.

+He teamed up with Loïc Sécheresse to publish Carnets de manifs.
+Portraits d'une France en marche (Protest Notebooks: Portraits of a France on the Move) in January 2021, which focuses on the Yellow Vests movement.

+In 2024 he collaborated with Voyage à Nantes in the project L'Évasion, a retelling of the story of the Wallace fountains, protagonized by their caryatids.

+Pedrosa collaborated with the Japanese manga artist Taiyō Matsumoto, drawing the first volume of the upcoming series Nambanjin, to be released in 2026; with Matsumoto drawing the second volume.